macloo/dragonvale-habitats/README.md

 ## Progress to date

-* Table created for all habitats that earn 1 million coins or more.
+* (17 Feb) Table created for all habitats that earn 1 million coins or more.
+Data in JSON (array of objects).
-* Habitat table is sortable on all columns.
+* Habitat table is sortable on all columns (DataTables library).
+* (18 Feb) Two sections: "selectHab" for the habitat table, and "dragons" for the forms.
+These hide and show alternately (jQuery).
+* Habitat table rows are clickable.
+Selecting a row grabs data for that one habitat from the JSON object, and writes it into a DL in "dragons" section.